How to Change the Install Folder Location for Windows 10 Apps

 But unlike Windows Store apps, Win32 apps cannot be moved to another drive.
 The only way to do so is to uninstall and then select a different destination folder when reinstalling.
 This is mostly because the way these apps are installed is completely different.

-Changing the Default Location
+Changing the Default Location for Apps

 Instead of changing the drive and location every time you try to install a Win32 app, you can change the default location.
 Although this allows you to also select the exact default install folder, unlike the case was with Windows Store apps, this process is a bit less user-friendly.
 Here is what you need to do: